rvdkooy/rvdkooy.github.io/_posts/01-08-2015-installing-blog-with-github-pages.md

 {% endhighlight %}

-from your website root folder

 This will:

-- Generate a folder with the name "_site" which will contain your compiled website.
+- Generate a folder "_site" which will contain your compiled website.
 - Start up a webserver running on port 4000 (default), where you can access your website.
 - Watch for changes and regenerate the _site folder again when a file change occurs, this is partically handy when you are making changes and you want to see them immediately when you refresh you browser.

 **Creating a post**

-So when I want to create a new blog post, I only have to create a markdown file with the following format: YYYY-MM-DD-title.md, put it in the _posts folder and Jekyll takes care of the rest.
+So when I want to create a new blog post, I only have to

+- create a markdown file in the _posts folder with the following format: YYYY-MM-DD-title.md,
+- start your file with some meta data:
+{% highlight c %}
+---
+title:  "Installing a blog with github pages"
+date:   2015-08-01 21:00:00
+categories: tech
+---
+{% endhighlight %}

+and Jekyll takes care of the rest.

 now when I look in the _sites folder I see a generated html file: